 These silent watchers of the plains have unbelievable skills.
 Cheetahs use exceptionally keen eyesight to scan their grassland environment for signs of prey—especially antelope and hares.
 With acceleration that would leave most cars in the dust, a cheetah can go from 0 to 116 kilometers) an hour in only three seconds while hunting and he is capable of making quick and sudden turns in pursuit of prey.
-This action can only last 1 to 2 minutes.
+This action can only last 1 to 2 or 3 minutes at the most.
 After that his energy drops and he will be exhausted, empty and unable to eat or chase anything for hours.

 I love cheetah.
 It is her silence that touches me deeply and makes her behaviour and experiences more profound.
-Enjoy this trailer of African Cats like I did when I was flying to Tanzania in the middle of the night.
+Enjoy the trailer of African Cats and watch the whole movie at you tube like I did, when I was flying to Tanzania in the middle of the night.
 You will not regret.